Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Danbury Hospital

 Overview

-Welcome to Danbury Hospital’s Internal Medicine Program!
-As a three year categorical medicine program, we aim to train competent, compassionate and well-rounded physicians.
+Welcome to Danbury Hospital Internal Medicine Residency Program, part of the Zucker School of Medicine at Hofstra/Northwell!
+As a three-year categorical medicine program, we aim to train competent, compassionate and well-rounded physicians.
 Our graduates are prepared to provide excellent patient-centered care as they take their next career step, whether entering general practice or pursuing further subspecialty training.
+Through the vast Northwell GME network our residents have broader access to elective experiences and fellowship opportunities.

-Being a Yale School of Medicine affiliated program, our residents have a hybrid opportunity to learn from experts in academic medicine each week, while being able to train in a community-hospital setting.
+We are also an affiliate of Yale University School of Medicine.
+As a result, our residents have a hybrid opportunity to learn from experts in academic medicine each week, while being able to train in a community-hospital setting.
 Our house staff additionally serve as clinical instructors for the University of Vermont, providing residents the valuable opportunity to develop teaching skills.
-Combined with our growing research department and Global Health Initiative, we believe our program strongly encourages residents to be equipped with both knowledge for the medical boards, and prepares them to become lifelong learners.
+Combined with our growing research department and Global Health Initiative, we believe our program strongly encourages residents to be equipped with both knowledge for the medical boards and prepares them to become lifelong learners.

 Mission / Vision Statement